• Skip to primary navigation

 Notes

 • Herbs - Buy pre-packaged bundles sold at the grocery store, or a bundle a mixture of what you have on hand.
 Fresh thyme, parsley, basil, or oregano all work great.
-Gather herbs together in a piece of cheesecloth and tie them with cooking twine.

 • Short Ribs - Bring ribs to room temperature and pat them dry to get the best sear.